cschneid/sinatra-book/book/Views.markdown

       end
     end

-This will render the rss inline, directly from the handler.
+This will render the RSS inline, directly from the handler.

 CoffeeScript
 ------------